 Perl: Your humble blogger was quite content with awk, shell, and the other standard Unix commands and didn't see the need to learn the syntax for yet another interpreter.

-Style sheets: Your humbly thought that these were an unnecessary extra layer of complexity.
-Your humble blogger advocated simple website design (KISS), and did not see the need for such tom-foolery.
+Style sheets: Your humble blogger thought that these were an unnecessary extra layer of complexity, and further, advocated for simple website design (KISS), and did not see the need for such tom-foolery.

 Blogs: Your humble blogger could not see why any one would bother writing in a blog.
 Why not just write an article or a few emails?